redlib-org/redlib/README.md

 ## Security

 This project uses [BoringSSL](https://boringssl.googlesource.com/boringssl/), built from source with patches from the [wreq](https://github.com/0x676e67/wreq) project.
-Certificates are validated against the OS's trust store.
+Certificates are validated against the embedded trust store from Mozilla.

 ## Building